 Miss L Milligan

-Music is a universal language that embodies one of the highest forms of creativity.
-We believe that all children should be given the opportunity to explore their creativity and talents that God has blessed them with.
-At St Pius X it is our aim to provide opportunities for all to create, play, perform and enjoy music, to develop the skills to appreciate a wide variety of musical forms, and to begin to make judgements about the quality of music.
+The scheme of work we use to support Music is planned to ensure effective progression and that all children are given the opportunity to explore their creativity and talents that God has blessed them with.
+At St Pius X it is our aim to provide opportunities for all to create, play, perform and enjoy music to develop the skills to appreciate a wide variety of musical forms, and to begin to make judgements about the quality of music.

 National Curriculum Coverage